leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/jobs_&_reservation_model.md

 <a href="https://cloud.google.com/bigquery/pricing#flat_rate_pricing" class="button">Flat Rate Pricing (docs)</a>
 <a href="https://cloud.google.com/bigquery/docs/reservations-intro" class="button">Reservations for Workload Management (docs)</a>

+## Fair Scheduler
+BigQuery has a fair scheduler:
+- If one query is executing within BigQuery, it has full access to the amount of slots available to the project or reservation
+- If we suddenly execute a second query, BigQuery will logically split the slots between the 2 queries for a worst case scenario where both queries request more slots than are available
+- If there are slots that are not being used, then any query can consume unused slots
+- This subdividing of compute resources will continue to happen as more queries are executed
+- Therefore, it's unlikely that one resource-heavy query will overpower the system and steal resources from other running queries

 ## BI Engine Reservation

 BigQuery BI Engine is an in-memory analysis service that intellignetly caches's data stored in BigQuery for fast and fresh dashboards